-Papaya recipes are hard to come by, which was good for me; I got to develop my own.
-I liked that it is a sturdy fruit and did not turn mushy when cutting it into small pieces.
+Papaya recipes are hard to come by, which is good for me; I got to develop my own.
+I liked that it is a sturdy fruit and does not turn mushy when cut into small pieces.

 Ingredients